-- NEW: Ban Ki-moon "welcomes" the peacekeepers' release
+- Ban Ki-moon "welcomes" the peacekeepers' release

 - Twenty-one U.N. peacekeepers are handed to Jordanian officials at border with Syria